jeanslack/pysplitcue/README.md

 [https://github.com/jeanslack/pysplitcue/releases](https://github.com/jeanslack/pysplitcue/releases)

-..and place it into slackbuild folder.
+..and place it into slackbuild folder unzipped.

 For instructions on how to use the SlackBuilds, see: